-Monica is a part-time instructional consults whose primary responsibility is the development of CTL web communications and resources.
+Monica is a part-time instructional designer whose primary responsibility is the development of CTL web communications and resources.
 Monica worked at the Center for Research in Learning and Teaching (CRLT) at the University of Michigan, where she consulted with faculty and TAs across disciplines.
 Monica has special expertise in visual literacy, innovative pedagogy, and using technologies to achieve learning goals.

 Christine Sugatan, Program Manager

-Christine’s work includes the Faculty Fellows Program, Large Class Collegium, Faculty Workshops on Teaching and Learning, Institute for Teaching Excellence, the campus-wide Distinguished Teaching Awards, and Faculty and Professional Learning Communities.
+Christine’s work includes the Faculty Fellows Program, Large Class Collegium, Faculty Workshops on Teaching and Learning, Institute for Teaching Excellence, the campus-wide Distinguished Teaching Awards, the In-Practice Technology Workshop Series, and Learning Communities.
 In addition, Christine collaborates with other entities to further explore opportunities for instructor involvement.
 Examples include parent orientation through First Year Programs and the Game Day Teaching Program with Intercollegiate Athletics, and UW-IT Academic Services.
 Christine holds a joint appointment in the Center for Teaching and Learning and the Dean’s Office in Undergraduate Academic Affairs.